-BLACK HILLS BUSINESS.
-Frocer Adams Thinks the Hard Times Are About Ended.
+Grocer Adams Thinks the Hard Times Are About Ended.

-E. W. Adams, a prominent merchant of Deadwood, S. D., accompanied by his wife, s stopping at the Paxton.
-Speaking last night of business in the Hills Mr. Adams

-"We expect a good deal of building to be one in Deadwood the coming summer.
-While times have been hard, yet we have rad pretty good trade all winter, and with the opening of spring we have the promise of improved conditions.
+E. W. Adams, a prominent merchant of Deadwood, S. D., accompanied by his wife, is stopping at the Paxton.
+Speaking last night of business in the Hills Mr. Adams thirty members each.
+He had the club lists tacked up on the wall here and held the drawings three times a week.
+The club members seldom attended these drawings, though sometimes three or four would be here.
+Of course when Dutton had eight clubs in full blast that was a weekly income to him of \$240, and if the business had been "We expect a good deal of building to be done in Deadwood the coming summer.
+While times have been hard, yet we have had pretty good trade all winter, and with opening of spring we have the promise of improved conditions.
 We are interested considerably in the arrival of a dozen or more cars of sugar that will be ready to take out of bond on April 1.
-All the stores are running very low on sugar on ac-count of the reduced price that will be inaugurated on April 1.
-"Speaking of sugar reminds me," contin-ued Mr. Adams, "that we used a few car-loads of the Oxnard sugar, manufactured at Grard Island, and were very much pleased
+All the stores are running very low on sugar on account of the reduced price that will be inaugurated on April 1.
+"Speaking of sugar reminds me," contin-ued Mr. Adams, "that we used a few car-loads of the Oxnard sugar, manufactured at Grand Island, and were very much pleased with it."
 DEATH NOTICES.

-Notices of five lines or less under this head, Afty ents; each additional line ten cents.
-LANDROCK-Charles 51 years of age, at his residence, 1624 Howard street, at 11:30 yes-terday morning of consumption.
+Notices of five lines or less under this head, Afty ents; each additional line ten cents. conts; each additional line ten conts.
+LANDROCK-Charles, 51 years of age, at his residence, 1624 Howard street, at 11:30 yesterday morning of consumption.
 Funeral from residence Monday, March 30, at 2 p. m.
 Friends invited.
 WELSH-At the family residence 720 south Thirty-first street March 27, Peter, son of Edward T. and Mary Welsh, aged 4 years and 6 months.
-Funeral Saturday, March 28, at 2 p. m., fromfamily residence to Holy Sepui-
+Funeral Saturday, March 28, at 2 p. m., from family residence to Holy Sepui-chre, PERSONAL PARAGRAPHS.

-PERSONAL PARAGRAPHS.